Draft AAS Paddling in Inland Waterways

 Since 1988 David has been a key player in the development and delivery of camping and outdoor recreation industry accreditation programs.
 David has excellent links and networks throughout Australia with both state government and camping & outdoor operators.

 David is the AAS steering committee’s nominee on the review committee and chaired the inaugural meeting.

-Gary Breadon - Scouts - Victoria Branch
+Garry Breadon - Scouts - Victoria Branch

-Gary has also had a leading role in the development and documentation of the Scouts Australia Activity Training Manual (Scouts are also an RTO meaning that this role requires in depth knowledge and understanding of the National Outdoor Recreation Training Package.
+Garry has also had a leading role in the development and documentation of the Scouts Australia Activity Training Manual (Scouts are also an RTO meaning that this role requires in depth knowledge and understanding of the National Outdoor Recreation Training Package.

-The 25 years in the Outdoor Industry have led Gary to maintain his level 2 First aid quals but he has also gained his level three ski touring qualifications, he is a qualified abseiling instructor with experience on natural and artificial walls.
-When it comes to going the other way, Gary’s rock climbing instructor qualifications have also ensured that he has equivalent experience instructing both adult and youth groups back up the natural and artificial surfaces.
+The 25 years in the Outdoor Industry have led Garry to maintain his level 2 First aid quals but he has also gained his level three ski touring qualifications, he is a qualified abseiling instructor with experience on natural and artificial walls.
+When it comes to going the other way, Garry’s rock climbing instructor qualifications have also ensured that he has equivalent experience instructing both adult and youth groups back up the natural and artificial surfaces.

 Julien Atherstone - Parks Victoria

 Julien is in charge of monitoring and promoting visitor safety for Parks Victoria

 Before working at Parks Victoria, Julien was the head of outdoor leadership and responsible for all technical training at the Outdoor Education Group (OEG) Julien was also a member of OEG’s risk management department and their coordinator for all Cert IV in Outdoor Recreation.
 In these roles Julien was directly responsible for interpreting all guidelines and legislation as they relate to OEG’s activities.
 This meant that Julien was responsible for interpreting, adopting and then developing staff training to meet all legal and industry requirements.